 - manage a recovery phase

-EM includes the City of Medicine Hat, Town of Redcliff and Cypress County.
-The regionalized structure enables the communities to share resources while offering centralized leadership and management to avoid duplications within the geographical area.
+The City of Medicine Hat collaborates with the Town of Redcliff and Cypress County to provide a regionalized structure.
+This enables the communities to share resources while offering centralized leadership and management to avoid duplication within the geographical area.

 The Regional Emergency Management Plan is an annex of the MEMP and contains the governing structure for disasters affecting two or more of our communities.